ktorio/ktor-documentation/topics/creating_interactive_website.md

 Notice how this code combines Kotlin-specific logic (like `count`ing the entries or using string interpolation) with HTML-like syntax!

 To test the route, let's re-run our application, navigate to [`http://localhost:8080/`](http://localhost:8080/), and submit a new entry.
-If everything has gone according to play, we'll now see the HTML page, courtesy of kotlinx.html!
+If everything has gone according to play, we'll now see the HTML page.

 ![Static HTML](submit.png){width="706"}